gchq/stroom-visualisations-dev/stroom-content-local/builders/FloorMapLocalBuilder/README.md

 The width and height defined for each floor must be in the same units of distance that are used for the X and Y coordinates that are provided by the Stroom dashboard.

+The default origin for the points on the image is bottom left, it can be changed to top left by setting the `isOriginTopLeft` property to `true` on a floor by floor basis.

 An example configuration file `data/example/example.json` is provided.